Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 ## Requirements

+### Data

-Set of documents for a particular domain area or sub domain.
+We will need a set of pdfs, Word, Powerpoint and Excel documents etc for a particular domain area to carry out evaluation of the app.

+### What to do?

 Determine what users will want to do, like summarising, collating, queries etc.

+### Benchmarking

 A number of benchmarking sets of questions that can be processed to get generated responses.
 These will be in a spreadsheet with metrics and overall rating for a domain expert to evaluate the app.